 Transitioning to anything new is always hard - so give yourself a few months to learn the ropes and get past the learning curve.

-3. You can't leave until you've reached manager/director level The biggest thing to realise as you start thinking about leaving is that your career will not be over if you haven't stuck it out until you've made it to manager or higher.
+3. You can't leave until you've reached manager/director level

+The biggest thing to realise as you start thinking about leaving is that your career will not be over if you haven't stuck it out until you've made it to manager or higher.
 Yes, as a Big 4 manager you will assume more responsibilities and become an expert in some metrics specific to the Big 4 world, but all this extra experience does not always translate to industry.
 "As a Senior Auditor, you will have already developed many important hard and soft skills which appeal to most employers.
-Moreover, leaving prior to becoming Manager provides you with more time and flexibility to settle into your new environment and develop all the additional skills which are necessary for a career in industry," explains Marie-Astrid.
-4. Salaries are higher in industry There is a common misapprehension that all industry jobs pay better and that a significant pay increase can be expected when switching to an internal finance role.
-"You will indeed likely be incentivised and receive a pay increase when making a move, but this increase only corresponds to the pay rise one should expect when changing jobs in the first place", says Marie-Astrid.
+Moreover, leaving prior to becoming Manager provides you with more time and flexibility to settle into your new environment and develop all the additional skills which are necessary for a career in industry," explains Sam.

+4. Salaries are higher in industry

+There is a common misapprehension that all industry jobs pay better and that a significant pay increase can be expected when switching to an internal finance role.
+"You will indeed likely be incentivised and receive a pay increase when making a move, but this increase only corresponds to the pay rise one should expect when changing jobs in the first place", says Sam.
 "Some jobs do indeed pay better in industry, but salaries vary depending on many factors such as experience, sector and general market conditions.
 While your Big 4 experience will certainly appeal to many employers, you will also need to acquire a much broader palette of skills in order to succeed in your new function.
 Keep this in mind when receiving salary offers and don't underestimate the fact that your next employer will be taking a chance on someone who still has some learning to do."

+"

+Responsible for tracking the financial health of a business, a Financial Controller's duties are important because the remainder of employees in the company, from workers to executives, rely on his or her interpretation of figures in order to make key business decisions.

+Thibaut Hofman

+Head of FPA & Controlling, Ideal Standard

+"

 WHAT ARE YOUR CAREER OPTIONS?